Updated : 27th September, 2018

 DOWNLOAD SPEED

-5G will be much, much faster than 4G, making it and even high-speed fibre broadband seem sluggish.
-A minimum expectation is for download speeds of 10Gbps, more than 1000x faster than 4G and enabling an entire HD film to be downloaded in under 10 seconds.
-That compares with a similar number of minutes for 4G, which is contingent on having peak rates for the entire download – very rarely the case.
+As for the speeds we could ultimately expect from 5G, a minimum eventual expectation from Ofcom is for download speeds of 10Gbps, which would be hundreds of times faster than 4G, and enable an entire Full HD film to be downloaded in under 10 seconds.
+That compares with a similar number of minutes for 4G, and that’s contingent on having peak rates for the entire download, which is very rarely the case.

 |